- Home

 We also know from research that magnesium is essential for the survival of and function of neurons; brain cells rely on minerals like potassium to communicate with each other; and calcium plays a key role in nerve cell repairs.

-For more information on the essential vitamins and minerals that our bodies need, head over to the diet and nutrition section of our website.
+For more information on the essential vitamins and minerals our bodies need, head over to our diet and nutrition section.

 7. Take steps to lower or regulate blood sugar levels

-Having high blood sugar levels over a long period of time can damage the small blood vessels.
+Having high blood sugar levels over a long period can damage the small blood vessels.
 This prevents sufficient oxygen and essential nutrients from reaching the nerves, which can harm them.

 For this reason, neuropathy (nerve damage) is a common long-term complication of diabetes.
-Diabetic neuropathy can cause a range of unpleasant symptoms, including numbness – particularly in the hands and feet.
+Diabetic neuropathy can cause unpleasant symptoms, including numbness – particularly in the hands and feet.

 8. Aim to get your cholesterol and blood pressure levels in a healthy range

-Just like high blood sugar levels, high cholesterol or blood pressure can have a negative effect on nervous system health.
+Just like high blood sugar levels, high cholesterol or blood pressure can harm nervous system health.

 The brain can also be negatively affected by high cholesterol and blood pressure.
 Research suggests that prolonged high blood pressure may play a role in dementia and cognitive decline by damaging arteries in the brain.